cmsmcq/gingersnap/doc/regular-approximations.md

 Here, as above, the observations about the length of the sentence with and without the repeatable substrings are not important for our purposes.
 Any sentence for which the first three conditions are satisifed I will call a *pumpable* sentence.
-(It can occur that there are pumpable sentences shorter than the *m* for a given language.
+It can occur that there are pumpable sentences shorter than the *m* for a given language.
 I don't care about *m*, I only care about the first three properties.

-Note that if either *v* or *x* is empty, this reduces to the pumping lemma for regular languages: the sentence has a prefix, a non-empty repeatable substring, and a suffix.
-If both *v* and *x* are non-empty, then the language is non-regular.
+Note that if either *v* or *x* is empty, the pumping lemma for context-freee languages reduces to the pumping lemma for regular
+languages: the sentence has a prefix, a non-empty repeatable substring, and a suffix.
+If the languages is non-regular, then both *v* and *x* will be non-empty.
+(The converse is not guaranteed: it is possible to construct grammars for regular languages with non-empty *v* and *x*, and Greibach's theorem tells us we cannot always detect that the language recognized is regular.)

 A simple example is given by the grammar